Get the space you deserve.

 Shaped by the elements

-Alongside my healing and professional journey as a well-being chef, I also trained as a yoga practitioner, specialising in yin and restorative practices.
+Alongside my professional career in events and hospitality, I trained as a yoga practitioner, specialising in yin and restorative practices.
 During this time I was inspired by the power of connecting with the deeper, often hidden parts of ourselves — our instinctual, emotional, and even wild nature.
 Emotions don’t just live in the mind; they’re carried in the body, shaped by our histories, and woven into our unconscious.
 When we begin to explore and integrate these layers, we open the door to deeper self-understanding and healing.

-For several years, I ran well-being retreats, which offered powerful spaces for people to reconnect to themselves through the outdoors, movement, and mindfulness.
+For a couple of years, I ran well-being retreats, which offered powerful spaces for people to reconnect to themselves through the outdoors, movement, and mindfulness.
 But I began to notice that something was missing — a space to truly speak, to express what was happening internally, and to be heard.
-That absence stayed with me, and eventually became a driving force in my decision to train as a psychotherapist.
+That absence stayed with me, and eventually became a driving force in my decision to train as a counsellor and therapist.

-I began my psychotherapy training at Regent’s University London and completed my qualification and clinical placements with Plymouth University Cornwall.
-My approach is rooted in person-centred therapy.
+I began my foundation certificate in Counselling & Psychotherapy at Regent’s University London and completed my Diploma in Counselling & Therapy and clinical placements with Cornwall Counselling Institute - the diploma is awarded by the University of Plymouth.
+My training is rooted in the person-centred approach.
 Today, I offer a therapeutic space where you can feel seen, heard, and accepted — just as you are.

 One of my greatest sources of healing in life has been immersing myself in nature — walking, breathing, grounding, and reconnecting with something bigger than myself.
 Nature inspires both my personal path and my work as a therapist.
 I believe we are not separate from nature — we are nature — and that insight shapes how I see our emotional lives and human experience.